chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 2. Created a subquery using 'p' to select 'member_casual', 'ride_length', and 'table_name' which collects the data of each month.

+3. CAST is ued to convert the calculated ride length from seconds to minutes in decimal format.

-3. EXTRACT to calculate the results from seconds into minutes for both members and casual riders.
+4. EXTRACT to calculate the results from seconds into minutes for both members and casual riders.

-4. The results are grouped by 'table_name' representing months, and 'member_casual' to identify average ride lengths for both types.
+5. JOIN combines the data from the subqueries 't' representing months, and 'p' representing the rider type.

+6. UNION ALL once again to pull 'member_casual' and 'ride_length' from all tables.

+7. GROUP BY for 'table_name' and 'member_casual' to ensure that the calculations are done for each combination of these values.

+8. ORDER BY sorts the data by month and rider type.

-5. The results create a new column named 'AverageRideLengthInMinutes' with the results of the averages for both members and casual riders for the past 12 months.
+9. The results create a new column named 'AverageRideLengthInMinutes' with the results of the averages for both members and casual riders for the past 12 months.

 ```
 SELECT